 The association of the general measure of unemployment with the four measures of well-being also presents a very clear and consistent pattern in particular when we look at the experience of unemployment between 1989 and 1991.
-The likelihood of reporting great difficulties in making ends meet for individuals who experienced unemployment in the first three years of the transition is 14 pp higher (Table 5, column 1), while the probability of being classified as having a high quality of life and high life satisfaction is respectively 15 pp and 10 pp lower (columns 3 and 5).
-Unemployment in the initial years of the transition is also associated with a higher likelihood of depression (11 pp).
+The likelihood of reporting great difficulties in making ends meet for individuals who experienced unemployment in the first three years of the transition is 14 percentage points higher (Table 5, column 1), while the probability of being classified as having a high quality of life and high life satisfaction is respectively 15 percentage points and 10 percentage points lower (columns 3 and 5).
+Unemployment in the initial years of the transition is also associated with a higher likelihood of depression (11 percentage points).